edgeimpulse/expert-projects/computer-vision-projects/fomo-ad-ti-tda4vm.md

 ![](../.gitbook/assets/fomo-ad-ti-tda4vm/anomaly-result.jpg)

 All cells are assigned a cell background color based on the anomaly score, going from blue to red, with an increasing opaqueness.
-The cells with white borders are the ones that exceed the defined confidence threshold, signifiying an anomoly.
+The cells with white borders are the ones that exceed the defined confidence threshold, signifying an anomaly.

 If you hover over a cell, you will see the specific score.